RogerMarsh/chesstab/chesstab/help_/guide.rst

 This is a convenient place to stop the detailed description: otherwise everything would get described.

-The Position and Repertoire menus work a lot like the Game menu.
+The CQL Query and Repertoire menus work a lot like the Game menu.

-The Selection menu allows the top list, of all games in the database, to be sorted and filtered by values of the `PGN Seven Tag Roster`_.
+The Select menu allows the top list, of all games in the database, to be sorted and filtered by values of the `PGN Seven Tag Roster`_.

-The Selection menu also allows selection rules to be stored on the database and used to choose the list of games displayed.
+The Select menu also allows selection rules to be stored on the database and used to choose the list of games displayed.
 The rule "White eq Body, Any" is similar to "Select | Index | White" and giving "Body, Any" as the Filter; but "White eq Body, Any or Black eq Body, Any" selects all games played by "Body, Any".

 Top-level Navigation